DongliangLu1995/Summer_Research-CBS/README.md

 #Brief introduction(Ordered by letter order):
+#This is my code for the research "How Lobbists Influence the Rule-making Process in Financial Regulation"

+#Programs scraping data from the agencies website:

+#Brief introduction(Ordered by letter order):

 1. add_org_tag(434 lines): this program assigns the category(11 different kinds) to companies (like the companies belongs to government, law, financial, or something else)

 2. bag_of_words(145 lines): this program extracts bags of words from comment's txt
 3. citation_original_comments(266 lines): this program compares citation content to original comments and to see if there's any similar parts
 4. classification(710 lines): this program uses different classifiers to see if using the features can give a good prediction to which rule the comments are from